Here's who could serve in top roles in the Biden administration - KRDO

 Lisa Monaco

-Monaco played a critical role in Biden’s vice presidential selection committee, and served as Homeland Security and counterterrorism advisor to Obama.
-Prior to that job, Monaco served as an assistant attorney general for national security at the Department of Justice, and was a chief of staff to then-Director of the FBI Robert S. Mueller III.
+Monaco played a critical role with Biden’s vice presidential selection committee, and served as Homeland Security and counterterrorism adviser to Obama.

 Attorney General